All admitted students are eligible to apply for AMBS need-based financial aid.

-If at any point during an academic year, an MDiv Connect or MATGA student lowers his or her registration below 12 credit hours for the year, his or her financial aid award amount will be adjusted to the lesser part-time rate for all classes beginning that semester and continuing through the rest of that academic year as well as the following academic year.
-If, during that second academic year, the student resumes being “at pace,” the part-time rate will still apply, but he or she will be eligible to receive the full-time financial aid rate for the following academic year (provided he or she stays “at pace”).
+If at any point during an academic year, an MDiv Connect or MATGA student lowers their registration below 12 credit hours for the year, their financial aid award amount will be adjusted to the lesser part-time rate for all classes beginning that semester and continuing through the rest of that academic year as well as the following academic year.
+If, during that second academic year, the student resumes being “at pace,” the part-time rate will still apply, but they will be eligible to receive the full-time financial aid rate for the following academic year (provided they stay “at pace”).

 Students should expect to use a portion of their savings to pay the costs of their study.
 However, home equity and retirement savings will not decrease a student’s eligibility for need-based financial aid.

 - Apply for need-based financial aid each year for the following academic year by using the Financial Aid Application.
 (Note: Prospective students have until April 15 to apply for financial aid.
 If they are admitted after April 15, their Financial Aid Application is due 30 days after their admission date.
 Returning students must turn in their financial aid applications by April 15 each year for the following academic year.)

 - Maintain a satisfactory academic standard (minimum grade-point average [GPA] of 2.50) to continue to receive need-based financial aid.